At Least 8 People Killed In Motorist's 'Act Of Terror' On Manhattan Bike Path

 At least eight people were killed and "more than a dozen" were injured Tuesday afternoon after a motorist drove onto a busy pedestrian and bicycle path in Manhattan.
-Police have arrested one suspect in the incident, which unfolded near the World Trade Center, and say there are "no others outstanding."
+Police have arrested a 29-year-old man who is identified by organizations including The Associated Press and Wall Street Journal as Sayfullo Saipov.
+Authorities have said there are "no others outstanding" in the incident, which unfolded near the World Trade Center.

 "Based on the information that we have at this moment this was an act of terror, a particularly cowardly act of terror," New York City Mayor Bill de Blasio said at a news conference after visiting the scene.